JuliaCI/BenchmarkTools.jl/doc/manual.md

     noise tolerance: 5.0%
 ```

-### Classifying regressions/improvements: TrialJudgements

-Use the `judge` function to decide if one estimate represents a regression versus another
+Use the `judge` function to decide if one estimate represents a regression versus another estimate:
-estimate:

 ```julia
 julia> m1 = median(@benchmark eig(rand(10, 10)))